adrtod/rchallenge/README.md

 The **rchallenge** R package provides a simple datascience competition system using [R Markdown](http://rmarkdown.rstudio.com/) and [Dropbox](https://www.dropbox.com/) with the following features:

-- no network configuration required.
+- No network configuration required.
-- does not depend on external platforms like e.g. Kaggle.
+- Does not depend on external platforms like e.g. Kaggle.
-- can be easily installed on a personal computer.
+- Can be easily installed on a personal computer.
-- provides a customizable template in english and french.
+- Provides a customizable template in english and french.

 Further documentation is available in the [Reference manual](http://adrtod.github.io/rchallenge).